-When changes to the Drug List occur during the year, we post information on our website about those changes.
+When changes to the Drug List occur, we post information on our website about those changes.
 We also update our online Drug List on a regularly scheduled basis.
-Below we point out the times that you would get direct notice if changes are made to a drug that you are then taking.
-You can also call Customer Service for more information (phone numbers are printed on the back cover of this booklet).
+Below we point out the times that you would get direct notice if changes are made to a drug that you are taking.

-Changes to your drug coverage that affect you during the current plan year
+Changes to your drug coverage that affect you during the current plan year: